lbaitemple/ubuntu-server-bionic-rpi-3-b-plus/README.md

 chmod +x test2.sh
 ```

-You can open test2.sh and modify cloud MQTT setting
+You can open test2.sh and modify cloud MQTT setting.
+If you do not have a cloud MQTT account, please go to https://www.cloudmqtt.com/ to setup one free account.
 ```
 sudo nano ~/test2.sh
 ```